 Day 7.
 Your charter is nearly over just time for a quick dip before you head back to your charter base and return your home for the week at Midday, start planning the next one!

-Steve Varrow has been sailing, teaching and chartering full time in the Caribbean since 2005
+Steve Varrow has over 60,000 ocean miles as skipper including 5 trans-atlantic deliveries and has been sailing, instructing and chartering full time in the Caribbean since 2005.